All Episodes

 The Palestinians continue to make concession after concession after concession after concession.

-Once again here, the New York Times framing it all about Obama.
+Once again, here, the New York Times framing it all about Obama.

-It's not making you there's one in the far room where all the work you gotta you gotta turn that down too.
+There's one in the far room where all the works that you got to turn that down too.

 I don't care if it freezes those guys out.

-They're interlopers in there.
+There are interlopers in there.

-Yeah, well, uh it isn't working.
+Yeah, well, it isn't working.

-And then don't sit here and tell me not to sweat it.
+Don't sit here and tell me not to sweat it.

-Now, the New York Times once again, as is happening throughout the mainstream media making this all about Obama.
+Now, the New York Times, once again, as is happening throughout the mainstream media, making this all about Obama.

-When because of Obama, life and death issues for Israel as a nation are now on the table.
+When because of Obama, life and death issues for Israel as a nation are now on the table, and they have been for a while.

-But the New York Times tries to portray this as a personal dispute between the status quo conservative Republican loving Netanyahu and Obama, who is a great intellect.
+But the New York Times tries to portray this as a personal dispute between the status quo conservative, Republican-loving Netanyahu and Obama, who is a great intellect.

-And uh if you read the story, you would note how the Times says Obama was humiliated when Netanyahu refused his order to stop construction on the West Bank some months ago.
+And if you read the story, you would note how the Times says Obama was humiliated when Netanyahu refused his order to stop construction on the West Bank some months ago.

-According to the New York Times, Netanyahu has to be punished.
+So naturally, according to the New York Times, Netanyahu has to be punished.

 And that's what yesterday was also about.